Skip to main content

 This is super-structuredness in a nutshell.

-2.1 Zed and Schemas
+2.1 Schemas

-While the Zed data model removes the schema constraint, the implication here is not that schemas are unimportant; to the contrary, schemas are foundational.
+While the super data model removes the schema constraint, the implication here is not that schemas are unimportant; to the contrary, schemas are foundational.
 Schemas not only define agreement and semantics between communicating entities, but also serve as the cornerstone for organizing and modeling data for data engineering and business intelligence.

 That said, schemas often create complexity in system designs where components might simply want to store and communicate data in some meaningful way.
 For example, an ETL pipeline should not break when upstream structural changes prevent data from fitting in downstream relational tables.
 Instead, the pipeline should continue to operate and the data should continue to land on the target system without having to fit into a predefined table, while also preserving its super-structure.